okraits/breasy/README.md

     RETURN

+To create a new tab:

+    CTRL + t

+To go to the next tab:

+    CTRL + Page Down

+To go to the previous tab:

+    CTRL + Page Up

-To close the current window:
+To close the current tab (or window, if you are on the last remaining tab):

     CTRL + w